Australian Disaster Resilience Conference 2018

 The ADRC will run as a single stream conference concurrently with AFAC18 powered by INTERSCHUTZ.
 ADRC Delegates will have access to the AFAC18 trade exhibition, and will benefit from joint keynote speaker sessions, and opportunities to meet speakers and attend poster presentations at the AIDR-hosted Knowledge Centre.

-The conference will offer a number of sponsored places for volunteers, students and community organisations, targeted an individuals actively engaged in building community disaster resilience.
-Applications for these places will open shortly - contact us to register your interest.
+The conference will offer a number of sponsored places for volunteers, students and community organisations, to attend the Conference, targeted to individuals actively engaged in building community disaster resilience.
+If you would like present at the Conference, submit your abstract through the portal.

 Enhancing recovery by supporting community resilience